 The image below is to show what can be done with proper technique and post processing with the X-T2.

 I have always been impressed with the dynamic range of the Fuji raw files, and the X-T2 does not disappoint.
 In general, I do not have to blend images except in extreme circumstances.
-Below is an image I bracketed, the properly exposed image (on the left) was dropped one stop, and the underexposed (right) was raised 3 stops.
-I zoomed in very close so you can see there is noise brought out of the shadows in this extreme adjustment, but no noise reduction has been applied (or sharpening), with some post processing this could be a usable image even with such an extreme adjustment.
+Below is an image I bracketed, the properly exposed image (on the left), the underexposed (right) was raised 4 stops.
+I zoomed in very close so you can see there is noise brought out of the shadows in this extreme adjustment, but no noise reduction has been applied (or sharpening), there is some color lost in the greens, but with some post processing this could be a usable image even with such an extreme adjustment.